alexgorbatchev/ts-unused/README.md

 The script outputs:

+1. **Completely Unused Files**: Files where all exports are unused (candidates for deletion)
-1. **Unused Exports**: Functions, types, interfaces, and constants that are exported but never used
+2. **Unused Exports**: Functions, types, interfaces, and constants that are exported but never used
-2. **Unused Properties**: Properties in types/interfaces that are defined but never accessed
+3. **Unused Properties**: Properties in types/interfaces that are defined but never accessed
 3. **Summary**: Total count of unused items found

 Each finding includes: